edgeryders/dynalist_companion/README.md

        service apache2 reload

+    This is necessary because we installed `mod_wsgi` but also for `mod_wsgi` to find all newly installed Python packages, including those of the Dynalist Companion application itself.
+Otherwise you can get error messages like `ModuleNotFoundError: No module named 'flask_login'`.

 9. Set up cron for automatic calls to send notifications.

     For e-mail notifications to work, the `admin.py notify` command has to be called by `cron`, for example every 20 minutes.
 On each run, it will detect new changes to the Dynalist file and send notifications out as required.
 An example crontab line would be this: